e-marshall/tutorials/paper.md

 ---
-title: 'Educational resources to accelerate remote sensing science with Xarray in Python'
+title: 'Educational resources to accelerate analysis of remote sensing data using cloud resources with Xarray'
 tags:
 - Python
 - remote sensing